edo98811/python-perspective-correction/README.md

 ## Usage
 1. **Configure Source and Destination**
-   - Open `folders.json`.
+   - Open `source_folders.json`.
    - Add the path to the folder containing the source images.
-   - Specify the destination folder where corrected images should be saved.
+   - Add the path to the destination folder where corrected images should be saved.

 2. **Image Processing**
    - The app will prompt you to correct all images.